permaweb/bazar/src/views/Docs/DocsDetail/MD/key-concepts/bazar-on-ao.md

 #### Summary

-BazAR, now built on AO, introduces a new paradigm to digital content marketplaces.
-Leveraging the AO hyper parallel computing system, BazAR establishes a trustless environment for trading digital assets on Arweave's permanent data layer.
-With BazAR on AO, transactions are executed by trustless smart contracts, enabling secure and transparent asset trading.
+Bazar, now built on AO, introduces a new paradigm to digital content marketplaces.
+Leveraging the AO hyper parallel computing system, Bazar establishes a trustless environment for trading digital assets on Arweave's permanent data layer.
+With Bazar on AO, transactions are executed by trustless smart contracts, enabling secure and transparent asset trading.

-Additionally, BazAR profiles are now AO processes, providing enhanced security and flexibility in asset ownership.
-As BazAR integrates into the growing AO ecosystem, it opens up new possibilities for decentralized applications and creative projects.
-Get ready to explore the future of digital content with BazAR on AO.
+Additionally, Bazar profiles are now AO processes, providing enhanced security and flexibility in asset ownership.
+As Bazar integrates into the growing AO ecosystem, it opens up new possibilities for decentralized applications and creative projects.
+Get ready to explore the future of digital content with Bazar on AO.